mac-theobio/McMasterPandemic/README.md

 ### Installation

 The repository contains an R package and various workflows/analyses.
 You can fork/clone the repository (from [here](https://github.com/mac-theobio/McMasterPandemic)) and install locally or use `remotes::install_github("mac-theobio/McMasterPandemic")` to install the package.
-You will need to first install the developer version of `bbmle` (`remotes::install_github("bbolker/bbmle")`) before installing `McMasterPandemic`.
+You will need to first install the developer version of `bbmle` (`remotes::install_github("bbolker/bbmle")`) before installing `McMasterPandemic`, followed by another package that is not on CRAN (`remotes::install_github("johndharrison/semver")`).

 ### For developers